- What We Do

 - Case Studies

-Common earlier in the millennium, EMDs were often seen as the ticket to shoot straight to the top of a search engine results page (SERP).
-However, it’s not as simple as it seems.
-Now that Google has changed its algorithm to rank webpages using more advanced criteria, purchasing an EMD may not be the best option for your business—and could even have the potential to bring down your rankings.
+In the early 2000s and 2010s, EMDs were often seen as the ticket to shoot straight to the top of a search engine results page (SERP).
+Taking out keyword-stuffed domains was a reliable way to boost your search rankings, at least until Google caught on—which they always do when it comes to black-hat SEO tactics.
+Now that Google has changed its algorithm to rank web pages using more advanced criteria like latent semantic indexing, purchasing an EMD may not be the best option for your business—and could even have the potential to bring down your rankings.

 Why Don’t EMDs Help with Google Rankings?

 First of all, the domain URL plays a minuscule part in Google’s ranking factors.

 What Goes Into Google’s Ranking Algorithm